How a Shower Drain Works: Plumbing Diagram

 Geo Icon

-Shower drains are an important part of our total home plumbing system that we take for granted.
+Shower drains are an integral part of our home plumbing system that we take for granted.
 We turn the water on, enjoy the soothing hot water after a long day of work, and expect the water to simply wash away to the main drain line and out into the sewer—without any sewer gases filtering into our home.

 Several essential shower drain components make this happen.
 Below, we’ll look at a shower drain plumbing diagram to understand how these various parts work together and discuss what to do if your drain isn’t working properly.